flybywiresim/docs/docs/beginner-guide/after-landing-steps.md

         ![Radar](../assets/beginner-guide/after-landing-steps/lgLayer-2.png)

+---

 ### Overhead Panel + Center Instrument Panel

 The following actions should be performed on the overhead panel and the center instrument panel.
 Make note of the ECAMs when checking for brake temperature.

-=== "Left Side Overhead Panel"
+=== "Overhead Panel"

+    * Start your APU by clicking the APU master button then the APU start button

+    * Turn OFF your anti-ice if it is not required

     Set your exterior lights: